-Spend the morning relaxing or venture over to the Philosopher's path and explore the temples there.
+Need some suggestions?
+Why not venture over to the Philosopher's path and explore the temples there.
 If you are all templed-out check out the International Manga Museum.

-Catch a train to Fushimi Inari Taisha, a major Shinto shrine complex in wooded hills.
+If you want to head a little further our, catch a train to Fushimi Inari Taisha, a major Shinto shrine complex in wooded hills.
 To get onto the beautiful hiking trails at the back of the complex you'll pass through corridors of thousands of bright red gates.